 Once a term fire drills will be carried out to ensure children and staff follow the correct evacuation procedures.

 - If a child is ill whilst at the club the parent/carer will be informed and asked to collect the child;

-- In line with the school policy, if a child has a case of recurring sickness or had diarrhoea they should not return for 48 hours.
+- In line with the school policy, if a child has vomited or had diarrhoea they should not return for 48 hours.

 - It is the responsibility of the parent/carer to provide information giving full details of: medical conditions, allergies, regular medication, emergency contact numbers, name of family doctor/consultants special requirements (e.g. dietary, disability).
-This information is kept securely on the Kids Club HQ system.
-If your child has a care plan this will be kept, along with the medication, at the club;
+A copy of medical Care Plans are also kept at the club;

 - Specific medical conditions of pupils are made known to relevant staff;